seevali/Bookmarks/README.md

 * [Azure YouTube Channel](https://www.youtube.com/user/windowsazure) - Microsoft Azure's home on YouTube, providing latest products & solutions news, demos, and in-depth technical insights as well as training videos for Microsoft Azure.

 ## Blogs
 * [Azure Field Notes Blog](http://www.azurefieldnotes.com/) - Blog sharing our knowledge of Azure, Azure Stack and cloud
+* [Build Azure](https://buildazure.com/) - Showcase of unique and aggregated content that focuses on EVERYTHING Microsoft Azure;

 ****
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.